Beto O'Rourke makes 2020 White House bid official with wee-hours announcement

 “I’m ready for us to bring our movement to the rest of the country,” Cynthia Cano added.

 On Monday night, a video from O’Rourke on Twitter indicated that he would head this upcoming weekend to the state that votes first in the presidential caucus and primary calendar, to lend a hand to a Democratic state senate candidate running in a special election.
-The news came as O’Rourke reportedly had started staffing up in the Hawkeye state.
+The news came as O’Rourke reportedly had started staffing up in the Hawkeye State.

-As O’Rourke’s delayed making an announcement on launching a campaign, some have wondered if he missed his moment.
+O’Rourke’s delay in making an announcement on launching a presidential campaign has some wondering if he missed his moment.
 A new national poll from Monmouth University indicated a slight deterioration in his popularity.
-O’Rourke enjoyed a 41%-9% favorable/unfavorable rating in January, when Beto fever was at its peak.
-Monmouth’s latest survey, released on Monday indicated O’Rourke at 38%-12% favorable/unfavorable.
+O’Rourke enjoyed a 41 percent/9 percent favorable/unfavorable rating in January, when Beto fever was at its peak.
+Monmouth’s latest survey, released on Monday, indicated O’Rourke at 38 percent/12 percent favorable/unfavorable.

 But other political analysts point to a lack of a breakout candidate so far in the large field of Democratic presidential contenders.
 They argue that a campaign launch by O’Rourke could shake things up.
 They are about to find out.